From volunteer to ranger: Anna Field

 For Anna, working outdoors is second nature.
 She is passionate about the wide variety of habitats on the Sherborne Park Estate, and the wildlife her and the team are working tirelessly to conserve.

-Spring time is always busy, and this year even more so.
-I'm currently working on farmland breeding bird surveys, which we do annually on all our farms to monitor species such as Corn Bunting, Yellowhammer and Yellow Wagtail.
-With Springwatch, Autumnwatch and Winterwatch being filmed at Sherborne Park this year I have been working with the BBC camera crew scouting the best locations and potential filming sites to see our wildlife up close.
+Spring time is always busy.
+I'm currently working on farmland breeding bird surveys, which we do annually on all our farms to monitor species such as corn bunting, yellowhammer and yellow wagtail.
+With Springwatch back at Sherborne Park this year I’m working with the BBC camera crew, scouting the best locations and potential filming sites to see our wildlife up close.

-I also regulary check all our Barn Owl boxes with one of our volunteers.
-This year we have five breeding pairs on the estate.
-We are also doing some mammal surveying at the moment and another job is to check a series of stoat and weasel tracking tunnels to help identify areas where they are present.
+I also regularly check all our barn owl boxes with a volunteer.
+Last year we had four breeding pairs on the estate, and we are hoping to see an increase this year.
+I also run regular guided walks here and a weekly volunteer group who carry out habitat management.
 My day normally ends back at the office catching up with colleagues and emails before heading off to collect my children.

 You’re involved in a project monitoring Barn Owls, what does that entail and how does it help us look after their habitat?